ILiedAboutCake/delet-this/README.md

 # Delet This
 #### Purge your Discord server of unwanted previous messages by regex or account IDs

-Discord makes it difficult to truely remove data from the platform.
-Using this script you can scrub your entire server back to the first messages at creation using 2 different matching patterns:
+Discord makes it difficult to truly remove data from the platform.
+Using this script you can scrub your entire server back to the first messages at creation using 3 different matching patterns:

-1. Regex based deletion on the message contents
+1. Regex based deletion on the message contents for all users
-2. Message deletion based on the creators user ID
+2. Message deletion based on user IDs
+3. Message deletion based on on user IDs AND a regex pattern.

 It is highly recommended setting your Discord [client to developer mode](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) and having a basic understanding of the [Discord snowflake ID format](https://discordapp.com/developers/docs/reference#snowflakes) before attempting to use this script.